 Treatment options include anti-inflammatory medications, disease-modifying antirheumatic drugs, and a class of drugs called biological response modifiers (commonly called biologics).
 A physician may recommend splints or braces, exercise, and modification of daily activities.
 If joint synovitis cannot be controlled with medications, or if the tendons of the hand and wrist become inflamed or weakened by the disease, surgery may be needed.
 Surgery may also be needed to correct deformities of the fingers that often result from the disease

 Arthritis Q & A

 Arthritis is a chronic disease that affects the health and function of your joints.
 There are more than 100 types of arthritis, but the two most common are:

 Osteoarthritis causes the breakdown of the protective cartilage that lines the ends of the bones in your joint.
 Without healthy cartilage, your joint bones rub together and create friction that causes swelling and stiffness in your joints.

 Rheumatoid arthritis is a type of autoimmune disease.
 This kind of arthritis causes your immune system to mistakenly attack the otherwise healthy joint lining, leading to chronic inflammation.
 Over time, inflamed joints become harder to move and painful.

 Your risk for arthritis increases as you age, if you’re obese, or if you have a history of joint injuries.

 Arthritis is a progressive disease.
 While your symptoms may start out as occasional and mild, they can intensify over time.
-You should schedule an evaluation at the University Pain Medicine Center if you experience:
+You should schedule an evaluation at the University Pain and Spine Center if you experience: